greghesp/assistant-relay/readMe.md

 https://github.com/endoplasmic/google-assistant

 ## Donations
 Whilst donations are appreciated, they are not expected, nor required.
-If you really want to buy me a drink, then the here is the [donation link](http://paypal.me/ghesp)
+If you're into Cryptocurrency, and want to buy me a drink, here are my wallets:
-Alternatively, if you're into Cryptocurrency:

   - BTC: 19pi5ukYbeaZDLy5AS4Y8vFrZHQYxEG3YN
   - ETH: 0x1bdf8697b932B1674d7fa23A03E2Ce5A7B96af54
   - LTC: LNCQxsJ1reN8jhgMsUvdcdvgf55LHNMNgr

+I can't figure out how to add a donate button for Paypal so that will have to wait :)